Evolvus/github-smart/README.md

 # GitHub Smart - Issue Management System

-A PHP-based web application for managing and tracking GitHub issues with advanced filtering, analytics, and project management capabilities.
+A production-ready PHP-based web application for managing and tracking GitHub issues with advanced filtering, analytics, and project management capabilities.

 ## 🚀 Features